quasarframework/quasar/README.md

 Head on to the Quasar Framework official website: [http://quasar-framework.org](http://quasar-framework.org)

+## Stay in Touch

+For latest releases and announcements, follow on Twitter: [@quasarframework](https://twitter.com/quasarframework)

 ## Community Forum

 Head on to the official community forum: [http://forum.quasar-framework.org](http://forum.quasar-framework.org)